 If you buy a steak or burger here in the U.S., did you know that a scarlet macaw may have died in Brazil when space was cleared to grow feed for that steer?
 Just some food for thought.

-More than 90% of the Amazon rainforest that’s been cleared since 1970 is now used for meat production or for growing food for cattle, including those raised here in the U.S. In addition, the United Nations states that animal agriculture is responsible for nearly a fifth of human-induced greenhouse-gas emissions—and warns that a global shift to vegan eating is necessary to combat the worst effects of climate change.
+More than 90% of the Amazon rainforest that’s been cleared since 1970 is now used for meat production or for growing food for cattle, including those raised here in the U.S. In addition, the United Nations states that animal agriculture is responsible for nearly a fifth of human-induced greenhouse-gas emissions—and warns that a global shift to vegan eating is vital if we are to combat the worst effects of climate change.

 What You Can Do